Red Hen Publications

 What I think finally happened is that at some point, around the time he had finally found the entrance to the Chamber, and had been setting his new pet at his schoolmates for a week or so (he hadn’t managed to actually kill anyone — which didn’t particularly disturb him, the uproar alone was more fun), At some point earlier that year, Riddle had also come across the information regarding the creation of Horcruxes in one of the banned books stored in the Room of Hidden Things — which he had been steadily working his way through for some time.

 The spell which Slughorn had been hyperventilating over was only a part of the equation.
 In order ensure that the damaged fragment of soul would fully detach, it was necessary to possess the victim before killing them.
-The actual spell documented may have been designed for accomplishing possession before murdering the victim during the process.
+The actual spell documented may have been a spell sequece designed for accomplishing possession before murdering the victim during the process.

 Only… possession, like Parseltongue, seems to have been one of Tom’s innate talents.
-I think he may have taken that information as a “sign” and started extrapolating out whether it might be possible to create a Horcrux, using possession only — which would produce no residue of a banned spell, and create no wand record.
+I think he may have taken that information as a “sign” and started extrapolating whether it might be possible to create a Horcrux, using possession only — which would produce no residue of a banned spell, and create no wand record.
 At worst, he wouldn’t manage a Horcrux, but he’d pay that annoying little brat back, and be rid of her.
 In case of repercussions, he’d throw that oaf Hagrid under the Knight Bus.

 So, the next time he overheard someone (possibly Olive Hornsby) snickering about Myrtle being off howling in that particular bathroom, yet again, he felt it was just too good an opportunity to miss.